SierraSoftworks/voron-config/README.md

  - Chamber thermistor attached to `T0` on the Octopus (replacing the original hotend thermistor port).

+ - LED chamber lighting connected to HE2 on the Octopus (24V supply at ~7-8W peak).

 ### Host Configuration
-The BigTreeTech Pi starts off running the stock CB1 image, which I have then reconfigured fairly substantially.
-This includes at least the following:

- - Moving all printing tooling and configuration to the `/printing` directory (from `/home/biqu`).
- - Migrating all printing agents to a new `printing` user, and creating a `printing` group for it.
- - Creating custom user accounts with membership to the `printing` group to better manage access permissions.
+Running Raspbian 12 (Bookworm) on a Raspberry Pi 5 (4GB RAM) with a 32GB SD card.
+There are a range of changes made to the way that this is installed relative to the "default" configuration.

- - Installing Tailscale to provide network access to the printer, as well as secured SSH access.
+ - Using Tailscale for remote access to the printer.
- - Upgrading the OS to Debian 12 (Bookworm) to ensure we're running the latest stable packages.
+ - Have a dedicated `printing` user for all printing related tasks, home directory at `/printing`.
+ - Have a dedicated `printing` group for all printing related tasks, management users are members of this group.
+ - Installed Moonraker, Klipper, and Mainsail using Kiauh.
- - Replacing NGINX with Caddy 2.0 as the reverse proxy for Mainsail, enabling the user of Tailscale+LetsEncrypt certs.
+ - Using Caddy 2.0 as a reverse proxy for Mainsail, with Tailscale issued certs.
+ - Using [Tailservice](https://sierrasoftworks.com/projects/tailservice) to expose Spoolman on Tailnet.
- - Setting up the `can0` network interface and configuring `systemd-network` to manage it.
+ - Configuring the `can0` network interface to run at 1Mbit/s with a 1k TX queue length.
+ - Manually installed and configured `ustreamer` since Crowsnest doesn't (yet) support the RPi 5.
+ - Installed and configured OpenTelemetry Collector to send realtime metrics and logs to Grafana.

 ### Klipper Firmware Configuration
 To setup the Klipper firmware, you'll need to compile it for each of the boards in your system.